orstrings/bylaws/bylaws.md

 ### Section 7.
 President

 The President shall act as the chief executive officer of the Corporation and shall supervise generally the management of the affairs of the Corporation subject only to the supervision of the Board.
 The President shall cast a deciding vote in the case of a tie.
 The President shall also perform such other duties as may be assigned from time to time by the Board.
+The President shall serve for one year, starting with the Annual Meeting at which such President is elected, and terminating at the next such Annual Meeting, at which point the President Elect for the prior year shall become President, unless otherwise determined by the Directors.

 ### Section 8.
 President Elect

 In the absence or incapacity to act of the President, or if the office of President be vacant, the President Elect shall preside at all meetings of the Board of Directors, and shall perform the duties and exercise the powers of the President, subject to the right of the Board from time to time to extend or confine such powers and duties or to assign them to others.
+The President Elect shall serve for one year, starting with the Annual Meeting at which such President Elect is elected, and terminating at the next such Annual Meeting, at which point the President Elect shall become President, unless otherwise determined by the Directors.
 The President Elect shall have such powers and shall perform such other duties as may be assigned by the Board of Directors or the President.

 ### Section 9.
 Treasurer

 The Treasurer shall, if required by the Board of Directors, obtain a bond for the faithful discharge of his duties, in such sum and with such sureties as the Board of Directors shall require.
-The Treasurer shall keep and maintain the books of account and shall change and custody of, and be responsible for, all funds and securities of the Corporation, and shall deposit all such funds in the name of and to the credit of the Corporation in such banks, trust companies, or other depositories as shall be selected by the Board of Directors.
-The Treasurer shall also perform all other duties customarily incident to the office Treasurer and such other duties as from time to time may be assigned by the Board of Directors.
+The Treasurer shall keep and maintain the books of account and shall have charge and custody of, and be responsible for, all funds and securities of the Corporation, and shall deposit all such funds in the name of and to the credit of the Corporation in such banks, trust companies, or other depositories as shall be selected by the Board of Directors.
+The Treasurer shall also perform all other duties customarily incident to the office of Treasurer and such other duties as from time to time may be assigned by the Board of Directors.

 ### Section 10.
 Secretary

-It shall be the duty of the Secretary to act as secretary of all meetings of the Board of Directors, and to keep the minutes of all such meetings in a proper book or books to be provided for that purpose; the Secretary shall see that all notices required to be given by the Corporation are duly given and server; the Secretary shall keep a current list of the Corporation's Directors and officers and the residence addresses; the Secretary shall be custodian of the seal of the Corporation and shall affix the seal, or cause it to be affixed, to all agreements, documents and other papers requiring the same.
+It shall be the duty of the Secretary to act as secretary of all meetings of the Board of Directors, and to keep the minutes of all such meetings in a proper book or books to be provided for that purpose; the Secretary shall see that all notices required to be given by the Corporation are duly given and served; the Secretary shall keep a current list of the Corporation's Directors and officers and their residence addresses; the Secretary shall be custodian of the seal of the Corporation and shall affix the seal, or cause it to be affixed, to all agreements, documents and other papers requiring the same.
 The Secretary shall have custody of the minute book containing the minutes of all meetings of directors, the Executive Committee, and any other committees which may keep minutes, and of all other contracts and documents which are not in the custody of the Treasurer of the Corporation, or in the custody of some other person authorized by the Board of Directors to have such custody.

 ### Section 11.
 Appointed Officers

-The Board of Directors may delegate to any officer or committee the power to appoint and to remove any subordinate officers, agent or employee.
+The Board of Directors may delegate to any officer or committee the power to appoint and to remove any subordinate officer, agent or employee.

 ### Section 12.
-Assignment and Transfer of Stock, Bonds and Securities
+Assignment and Transfer of Stocks, Bonds and Securities

 The President, the President Elect, the Treasurer, the Secretary, and each of them, shall have power to assign, or to endorse for transfer, under the corporate seal, and to deliver, any stock, bonds, subscription rights, or other securities, or any beneficial interest therein, held or owned by the Corporation.

-Article VI - Contracts, Checks, Drafts and Bank Accounts
+Article V - Contracts, Checks, Drafts and Bank Accounts
 --------------------------------------------------------

 ### Section 1.
 Execution of Contracts

-The Board of Directors, except as in these Bylaws otherwise provided, may authorize any officer or officers, agent or agents, in the name of and on behalf of the Corporation to enter into any contract or execute and deliver any instrument, and such authority may be general of confined to specific instances; but, unless so authorized by the Board of Directors, or expressly authorized by these Bylaws, no officers, agent or employee shall have any power or authority to bind the Corporation by any contract or engagement or to pledge its credit or to render it liable pecuniarily in any amount for any purpose.
+The Board of Directors, except as otherwise provided in these Bylaws, may authorize any officer or officers, agent or agents, in the name of and on behalf of the Corporation to enter into any contract or execute and deliver any instrument, and such authority may be general or confined to specific instances; but, unless so authorized by the Board of Directors, or expressly authorized by these Bylaws, no officers, agent or employee shall have any power or authority to bind the Corporation by any contract or engagement or to pledge its credit or to render it liable pecuniarily in any amount for any purpose.

 ### Section 2.
 Loans